 Auditions and Competitions

-Because of their enhanced study, we encourage AMP students to enter special auditions and competitions, such as the Kansas Music Teachers Association district and state auditions.
+Because of their enhanced study, we encourage AMP students to enter special auditions and competitions, such as the Kansas Music Teachers Association (KMTA) district and state auditions.
 More advanced students might enter concerto competitions offered by the Kansas City Music Teachers Association (KCMTA) and the Midwest Chamber Orchestra.
 AMP students are required to participate in KCMTA’s Music Progressions (performance critique and theory and listening tests).
 The instructor will announce these opportunities to students as appropriate.
-Most require an entry fee.
+Most require an entry fee separate from the AMP program fee.

-To inspire and teach students, The Music Clubhouse will organize concert excursions so that students see and hear some of the best pianists to visit the region.
-The intent is for students and teachers to have shared experiences that are both fun and stimulating, experiences that enhance the teaching/learning process and celebrate the joy of making music.
-Tickets for concerts are an additional cost.
+To inspire and teach students, The Music Clubhouse organizes two concert excursions so that students see and hear some of the best pianists to visit the region.
+The intent is for students and teachers to have shared experiences that are both fun and stimulating, experiences that enhance the teaching/learning process, and celebrate the joy of making music.

 Artist Musician Program Faculty

-- Dan Bruggeman, D.M.A. in piano performance, University of Kansas and Fulbright Scholar to Hungary where he studied the music of Béla Bartόk.
+- Olivia Zimmermann, D.M.A in piano performance, University of Kansas and Fulbright Scholar to Finland where she studied the music of Jean Sebelius.

 - Janet Hart, M.M. in piano performance and pedagogy, Westminster Choir College and The New School for Music Study.